evkx/evkx.github.io/content/models/skoda/enyaq_iv/ENYAQ_COUPÉ_RS_iV/_index.md

 ## User interface and control

-SKODA ENYAQ COUPÉ RS iV has twin screens with information for the driver and passengers.
+The SKODA ENYAQ COUPÉ RS iV has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments) mounted on the steering wheel column, and on top of the dashboard is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).
 The  screen on the steering column  is 5,3 inches large.
 The touch screen on the dashboard's center  is 13 inches large.

 {{< sitefiguresized thumb="models/skoda/enyaq_iv/enyaq_coupé_rs_iv/screens_1_st.jpg" title="SKODA ENYAQ COUPÉ RS iV" width="3000" height="1999"  >}}